itsjavierdev/bakery-web-app/README.md

   │  └─ topbar.blade.php  //topbar for mobile (with a toggle button for sidebar in large screens) ├─ molecules
   │  ├─ dropdown.blade.php
-  │  └─ message-alert.blade.php  //success alert (warning and danger too)
-  │  └─ orderby.blade.php  //order by a column for the data table mobile │  └─ search.blade.php  //search input with the by column filter
+  │  ├─ detail-row.blade.php //a single row for show single data column in detail of a role for example │  ├─ th-filters.blade.php //a th with order filter │  └─ message-alert.blade.php  //success alert (warning and danger too) │  └─ orderby.blade.php  //order by a column for the data table mobile │  └─ search.blade.php  //search input with the by column filter